Skip to main content

 Generator Storage Blog Infographics Storage Prep

 1. Start by running the generator for a short period (15-20 minutes) to make sure everything’s functioning correctly.
-This process also helps burn off any remaining fuel, which is key in preventing issues related to old gasoline.
+This process also helps burn off any remaining fuel in the carburetor, which is key in preventing issues related to old gasoline.

 3. Clean the air filter.
 A clean air filter is vital for proper engine function, as it ensures the engine receives the right amount of clean air.
 If the filter’s clogged or dirty, it can restrict airflow, reducing efficiency and possibly harming the engine.
 So, take a few minutes to clean or replace it as needed.